mbrezu/Shovel/docs/ShovelScriptSpec.md

 inside quotes escaped with a backspace), a literal boolean (`true` or `false`), or `null`.

+Literal strings can contain `${code}` blocks, which will trigger string interpolation.
+It's also possible to use `${code:format-specifier}`, which will call `format` with `format-specifier` to 'stringify' the value of `code`. `code` can be any code, including a list of statements (treated as a block, so the value of `code` is the value of its last statement).
+To enter a `${` sequence in a string, use `\${`.
+The effects of nesting string interpolations are undefined and errors in `code` may generate lower quality error messages.
+String interpolation is done by replacing the string literal with string concatenation and calls to `format` using `code` for the second argument of `format`.

 An expression can also be an unnamed block, which is a sequence of statements enclosed by `{` and `}`.
 The value of the unnamed block is the value of the last statement inside the block.
 An unnamed block